kescibi/Minimalistic-Immunoediting-Models/README.md

+# Predicting resistance and pseudoprogression: are minimalistic immunoediting mathematical models capable of forecasting checkpoint inhibitor treatment outcomes in lung cancer?

-Here we explain that the code in Code and that the results for all patients are in Results :-)
+Here we explain that the code is in Code and that the results for all patients are in Results :-)